Academic Catalog

 Attributes: Core Self & Society (CSS), Honors Program (HONR)

-IDST 252 Introduction to American Ethnic Studies3 cr
+IDST 252 Introduction to Critical Ethnic Studies3 cr

 Applies interdisciplinary critical race and ethnic studies approaches to investigate how society is culturally and institutionally constituted by ideas like race, ethnicity, gender, sexuality, class, and nation.